Exploring Edinburgh City Centre for beginners

 Rosemary’s Edinburgh Walk

-Arriving by train to Waverley Station: There are several ways you can exit the station, so take the escalator route towards Princes Street (the north exit of the station) over by Platform 1 or 2.
+Arriving by train to Waverley Station: (See our blog Waverley Station Edinburgh City Breaks ) There are several ways you can exit the station, so take the escalator route towards Princes Street (the north exit of the station) over by Platform 1 or 2.
 Or for views, take the glass lift up to the roof of Princes Mall (from there you’ll catch a glimpse of the views towards Edinburgh Castle.
-At the top of the escalator, or with the Balmoral Hotel on your right, turn right and walk along the front of the Balmoral Hotel (do not divert to the Apple Store on the opposite side of the road… know you’ve got a MAC!).
-But do look over to the General Register of Scotland building opposite, as it’s a beautiful.
+At the top of the escalator, or with the Balmoral Hotel on your right, turn right and walk along the front of the Balmoral Hotel (do not divert to the Apple Store on the opposite side of the road… even you’ve got a MAC!).
+But do look over to the General Register of Scotland building opposite.
 It’s where many people come to carry out genealogy research on their Family Trees.
 Head across to Waterloo Place where you’ll see a tree covered hill straight ahead with an upside-down telescope monument on the top of it.
 This is the Nelson Monument to the Battle of Trafalgar.
 Cross onto the left side of the road, and just after Howies Restaurant, you’ll see steps to your left leading up Calton Hill.
 Note Rock House on your left as you head up the steps.
 This was where Hill and Adamson – early photographic pioneers – had their studio.

 As you reach the level path, turn right up the next set of steps.
 Take your time, no need to rush up, and you’re almost there… continue on till you reach the top of Calton Hill.
 It’s only 300 ft high, but definitely worth it for the panoramic views of the city.
 Once on the top you’ll find monuments galore and views towards Arthur’s Seat, Edinburgh Castle, west towards the Forth Bridges – you can see the new Queensferry Crossing which is currently being constructed, north towards Fife and east towards the East Lothian coast.
 Calton Hill has great views of the Georgian New Town of Edinburgh, and the Old Town, the combination of which gave Edinburgh it’s World Heritage Status.